 The solder mask is a protective layer applied to the surface of the PCB, covering the conductive traces and pads while leaving the soldering areas exposed.
 It serves several important purposes:

 - Materials Used: Solder masks are typically made from epoxy-based resins or liquid photoimageable (LPI) materials.
-These materials are chosen for their ability to withstand the high temperatures and harsh chemicals used in the PCB manufacturing process while providing excellent adhesion to the substrate.
-Additionally, solder masks are available in various colors, with green being the most common, but other colors such as blue, red, and black are also used for aesthetic or functional purposes.
+These materials withstand the high temperatures and harsh chemicals used in PCB manufacturing while providing strong adhesion.
+Green is the most common solder mask color, but blue, red, and black are also used for functional or aesthetic purposes.

 PCB fabrication is a multi-step process that transforms raw materials into functional printed circuit boards.
 Here are the key steps: